LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK04D2-MoreBootstrap.md

 ## Commonly Used Classes

-- `form-label` provides bootstrap's customized formatting for labels.
+These classes provide provides bootstrap's customized formatting which makes minor changes to the appearance of the elements.

+- `form-label` The main formatting change is to put a margin at the bottom.
+- `form-control` Changes the appearance of the border.
+  - `form-control-lg` and `form-control-sm` control the size of text in an input control.
-- form-control
+  -

-- form-select
+- `form-select`